 Co-founder & CEO at DIYlaw

 Funkola Odeleye is a lawyer and entrepreneur with experience in commercial and corporate law, investment banking, and compliance.
-As Co-founder and CEO of DIYLaw, she focuses on providing automated, accessible, and affordable legal services to Nigerian entrepreneurs.
+As Co-founder and CEO of DIYlaw, she provides automated, accessible, and affordable legal services to Nigerian entrepreneurs, leading strategy and business development.

 Hon.
 Ann Timmer